thumbnail image

 received a camera and lighting grant through DC-Camera/WIFV DC,

-and is on the festival circuit.
+and is currently on the festival circuit.

 and I've gotten to work on some great ones like:

-LA JUANA (Dir: Anayamel); BRIDGE (Dir: Cristina Wolf);
+La Juana (Dir: Anayamel); Bridge.
+(Dir: Cristina Wolf);

-and PETIOLE (Dir: Meghan Brown).
+and Petiole (Dir: Meghan Brown).

-DEVELOPMENT (Dir: Chloe Caudillo),
+Development (Dir: Chloe Caudillo),

 starring Haskiri Velazquez (Saved By The Bell);